 Grace Hopper College – founded as Calhoun College in 1933 and renamed in honor of Grace Hopper ‘30 M.A., ‘34 Ph.D. in 2017 – is one of the smaller residential colleges.
 But don’t let that fool you!
 Its size encourages tight-knit community, and its central location and intimate space make it a wonderful place to be.

 The college boasts a wide array of facilities, including a cabaret; dance studio; recording studio and music practice rooms; ceramics studio and art room; fitness and weight facilities; student kitchen, and a new Relaxation Room (to name a few).
 Hopper students can also be found playing pool in the Buttery or cozying up with a good book in our beautiful library.

 But by far the best part of Grace Hopper College is the people.
 Hopper students are involved in everything the university and city have to offer, whether leading New Haven service trips, rocking Yale’s halls in music groups, or playing on the intramural fields.
 So students are busy, but that doesn’t detract from the sense of community—for all four undergraduate years, Hopper is a home away from home.
 Hopper students are friendly, curious, and encouraging, look out for each other and work together.

 2017-18 was the baptismal academic year of Grace Hopper College.
-With a fascinating history, so many interesting people within its walls, and such dynamism, diversity and spirit, we have already enjoyed two wonderful inaugural years!
-We enter our third year with equal enthusiam and excitement.
+With a fascinating history, so many interesting people within its walls, and such dynamism, diversity and spirit, we have already enjoyed three wonderful inaugural years!
+We enter our fourth year with equal enthusiam and excitement.